CONNECT WITH YOUR PATIENTS

 Why should I join the Medical Spanish Immersion Program?

-You will come out of the experience with new friends and professional connections, a broadened perspective, a better understanding of your current or future patients and an unforgettable international experience.
-Not to mention, bilingual providers have a higher earning potential, are more attractive to schools and employers, and best of all, contribute to dismantling healthcare inequities and working towards a world where all patients are treated with dignity, care and respect.
+You will expand your global network with new friends and healthcare connections, emerging with an unforgettable international experience and a broadened perspective of medicine and public health.
+You’ll be able to better understand, communicate with and treat your Latinx patients – not to mention, bilingual providers have a higher earning potential, are more attractive to schools and employers, and best of all, contribute to dismantling healthcare inequities and working towards a world where all patients are treated with dignity, care and respect.

 Who can attend?

 a.
 Are you a student or provider in the health field?
-We welcome current and future Physicians, Physician Assistants, Nurses, Nurse Practitioners, Physical & Occupational Therapists, Health Educators, Clinical Research Coordinators, Paramedics, EMTs, Clinical Social Workers, Medical Assistants and more.
+We welcome current and future Physicians, Physician Assistants, Nurses, Nurse Practitioners, Physical & Occupational Therapists, Health Educators, Public Health workers, Clinical Research Coordinators, Paramedics, EMTs, Clinical Social Workers, Medical Assistants and more.

-c.
-Do you like to travel, adventure, get outside your comfort zone, have fun and try new things?
+d.
+Do you like to travel, adventure, get outside your comfort zone and try new things?

 f.
 Do you have a valid passport or can you obtain one?
 (If you need to apply or renew your passport, we encourage you to do so as early as possibly to guarantee that you will receive it in time.
-DACA applicants are encouraged to contact us early on and apply as soon as possible through Advanced Parole.)
+DACA applicants are encouraged to contact us early on and apply as soon as possible through Advanced Parole, after consulting their immigration attorneys.)

-If you answered yes to the following questions, this program is for you!
+If you answered yes to these questions, this program is for you!

 How do travel and accommodations logistics work?